patmangan98/Project1/README.md

 - to see the rocket.
 - to see the number of spaces that respresnt all the letters of the word
 - to see my current correct guesses show up in the word spaces
-- to have an input for a word
+- to have an input for a letter
 - to have a message if my guess was wrong
 - to have a start game button
 - to see a message when I win